 Professionalisation of guardianship in Europe

-Reflecting on the situation in 2009, many countries have developed their guardianship systems since then, creating a firmer basis for cooperation, exchange and development.
-The increased number of unaccompanied children applying for protection in Europe created an even bigger sense of urgency in working towards specialised and professionalised guardianship organisations; preferably centralised and with the appropriate mandate.
-In short, the time is ripe for the next step to develop the European Network of Guardianship Institutions.
+Compared to the situation in 2009, many countries have developed their guardianship systems, creating a firmer basis for cooperation, exchange and development.
+The increased number of unaccompanied children applying for protection in Europe created an even greater urgency inworking towards specialised and professionalised guardianship organisations; preferably centrally coordinated and with an appropriate mandate.
+In short, the time is ripe for the next step to develop a European network on guardianship.

-ProGuard starts with the following assumptions, concluded from general rights and provisions, research and practical experience of the project partners:
+ProGuard is based on the following assumptions, derived from general research and practical experience of the project partners:

-- the development of a toolkit on the European level is a logical next step: the work is largely the same in each country and economics of scale can be applied.
-Furthermore, it will support the aforementioned desired development;
+The development of a toolkit on the European level is a logical next step: the work is largely the same in each country and economics of scale can be applied.

-- On the level of daily practice the main activities will be reviewing services provided, investigating possible use of existing training and tools and exchange of good practices.
+- on the level of daily practice, ProGuard will review services provided and identify how to encourage the use of existing training and tools as well as the exchange of good practices.
 Ensuring a child-centred and child-rights based approach will be the main goal.

 The project will enable Member States to further professionalise their work and the protection systems they are part of, thus further improving the outcome for the children in the system.